 Dog Agility is a sport which consists of a dog and handler negotiating a course of obstacles in the fastest time.

 It’s similar to show jumping with horses.
-Most breeds of dog can take part and there are three height classes.
+Most breeds of dog can take part and there are four height classes.

 All dogs must be measured before they compete at their first Kennel Club show and must be registered with the Kennel Club on the Breed or Activity Register prior to measurement.
 Dogs must be over the age of 15 months before they are measured.